chenx6/file-station/README.md

 ### Download

-You can get binary from [HERE](https://github.com/chenx6/file-station/releases)
+You can get prebuild binary file from [HERE](https://github.com/chenx6/file-station/releases)

 ### Add some options